 Besides looking in vintage stores, browse online.
 You'll find an abundance of vintage furniture websites that specialize in different eras, along with more general auction sites that have all kinds of pieces and furniture from several eras.
 Also, check online classified ad websites; you'll be able to sift through for local-only pieces.

 The upside is that there is a huge selection.
 But buying online has its own set of caveats.
-You can't actually see the piece in person, and there is always the chance that when you do you won't like it, it will be the wrong size or the wood or upholstery will not look the same.
+You can't see the piece in person, and there is always the chance that when you do you won't like it, it will be the wrong size or the wood or upholstery will not look the same.
 Most risky with vintage furniture is the condition.
 Shipping also is a potential problem since much of what you find will not be in your area.
 So be sure that the piece is worth the cost plus the shipping.

 This all sounds promising, but how do you determine it is a good piece and well worth its price?
 How do you even find a piece?